dhmit/democracy_africa/backend/data/README.md

 Data from Afrobarometer on the views of citizens on the importance of specific topics that they want addressed, such as healthcare or education.

+### kenya_religion.csv
+Data from Afrobarometer that gives the statistics of religion of the different province and regions in Kenya.